State commission considers adding St. Helena cemetery to historic register

 The Hudson family acquired a vast swath of what is now western St. Helena, extending all the way to the hills.
 With the death of matriarch Sarah Hudson in 1856, the family established a private cemetery that later became a public cemetery as the need grew for a public burial site.

-The cemetery is one of seven California sites the commission will consider on Aug.
-3.
+The cemetery is one of seven California sites the commission will consider on Friday, Aug.
+3 when the commission meets at 9 a.m. in the auditorium at the State Resources Building, 1416 Ninth St. in Sacramento.